Benjamin St-Juste

-Benjamin St-Juste (/seɪntˈdʒuːst/ saint-JOOST; born September 8, 1997) is a Canadian gridiron football cornerback for the Washington Commanders of the National Football League (NFL).
-A native of Montreal, he moved to the United States to play college football at Michigan and Minnesota before being drafted by Washington in the third round of the 2021 NFL Draft.
+Benjamin St-Juste (/seɪntˈdʒuːst/ saint-JOOST; born September 8, 1997) is a Canadian professional football cornerback for the Los Angeles Chargers of the National Football League (NFL).
+A native of Montreal, he played college football for the Michigan Wolverines and Minnesota Golden Gophers prior to being selected by Washington Football Team in the third round of the 2021 NFL draft.

-Early life and college career
+Early life

 St-Juste was born on September 8, 1997, in Montreal, Canada, to a Haitian father and French-Canadian mother.
 He grew up speaking French and Haitian Creole before learning English at Cégep du Vieux Montréal.
-St-Juste played ice hockey as a youth, with his interest in American football being taken later after his father Wilbert, who was a member of the 1989 Miami Hurricanes football team but broke his leg in preseason camp.
+St-Juste played ice hockey as a youth, later taking an interest in American football because of his father Wilbert, who was a member of the 1989 Miami Hurricanes football team but broke his leg in preseason camp.

+College career

-St-Juste began attended various college football camps in the United States in the mid-2010s, and was offered a scholarship to play for the Michigan Wolverines under Jim Harbaugh.
+St-Juste attended various college football camps in the United States in the mid-2010s, and was offered a scholarship to play for the Michigan Wolverines under Jim Harbaugh.
 He played in 12 games for the Wolverines as a freshman in 2017, but redshirted as a sophomore the following year due to a hamstring injury.
 He graduated from Michigan in two years with a bachelor's degree in sports management and transferred to the University of Minnesota as a graduate student in 2019.
 St-Juste played in 18 games and had 59 tackles in two years for the Minnesota Golden Gophers before finishing his collegiate career.
 He was invited to the 2021 Senior Bowl, where he recorded a tackle.